AiJared/Python-RoadMap/OOP/OOP_Readme.md

 In a geometric progression, each value is produced by multplying the preceding value by a fixed **constant**, known as the **base** of the geometric progression.
 The starting point of a geometric progression is traditionally 1, rather than 0, because multiplying 0 by any factor results in 0.
 As an example, a geometric progression with base 2 proceeds as 1,2,4,8,16,....

 The constructor uses 2 as the default base and 1 as a default starting value, but either of those can be varied using optional parameters.

+#### Fibonacci Progression Class

+In **Fibonacci progression**, each value of a Fibonacci series is the sum of the two most recent values.
+To begin the series, the first two values are conventionally 0 and 1, leading to the Fibonacci series 0,1,1,2,3,5,8,....